Hubert Marcoux: Return

 After his 18-year travel, Marcoux returned to live with his sister in Bedford, Nova Scotia.
 His boat, Mon Pays, was wrecked during Hurricane Juan.
-To pay for his boat repairs, Marcoux began writing his first novel, which was about his 18-year-long journey.
-It was titled Around the World in 18 years and after its publishing, he began speaking at conferences and writing for trade magazines.
+To pay for his boat repairs, Marcoux began writing his first novel in 2005, which was about his 18-year-long journey.
+He first wrote the French version, titled Mon Tour du Monde en 18 Ans, followed by the English version, titled Around the World in 18 years.
+After its publishing, he began speaking at conferences and writing for trade magazines.
 In November 2009, he left Eastern Passage and became missing on his voyage from Nova Scotia to Bermuda.

 Lost at sea

 Sailing solo on his boat the Mon Pays, Marcoux left the Eastern Passage on November 9, 2009.
 He had planned on arriving in Bermuda on November 16.
 When he didn't arrive, a search was conducted by Canadian and U.S. aircraft.

 Members of the Air National Guard (ANG) later joined the search.
 They spent three days scouring the ocean between Virginia and Bermuda.
 Fixed wing planes were covering 323,000 nautical square miles in the search for the experienced sailor.

-Marcoux's craft was reported to have a VHF radio, personal flotation devices, flares and a dinghy.
+Marcoux's craft was reported to have a VHF radio, personal flotation devices, flares, and a dinghy.
 On November 22, the search was scaled back.
 During this time, there was still hope in finding Marcoux.
 Officials noted that he likely encountered a series of storms with winds gusts of more than 110 kilometers an hour and waves measuring 10 meters in height during his trip.
 Shortly after the scale back, with no sightings reported, the search was officially halted.